-Have you ever wondered how you would go about lengthening the sleeves of the FREE MariaDenmark Kirsten kimono tee pattern (which you get, when you sign up for my newsletter)?
+Have you ever wondered how you would go about lengthening the sleeves of the FREE MariaDenmark Kirsten kimono tee pattern (which you get, when you sign up for the newsletter)?
 Carina and a bunch of other people did, they wrote me and asked, and here I ‘ll tell you all how.

 Today I’m starting my “Ask Maria” or Q&A series.
 I haven’t completely decided what to call it yet – but I would LOVE your input!
 Anyway.
 Here is the first installment: